rubinovk/minimal-mistakes/_pages/inex.md

 These three steps correspond to one round of the Wim Hof routine.
 To start a new round, tap "New round".
 Whatever has been recorded before you press "New round" is saved automatically.

+## FAQ

+### What to do if I accidentally recorded a round?
+How do I edit/delete a round?

+1. From the Today Tab of the main screen pick a date.
+2. Then press circular button with a graph icon to view the corresponding session.
+3. Tap on the bar of a chart that you would like to edit/delete.
+4. Adjust the time or set it to 00:00 to delete the round.

 ## Reviews and Coffees